A non-relativistic Dirac equation: An application to photo ionization of highly charged hydrogen-like ions: Conclusions

 \section{Conclusions}

-We studied photo ionization of hydrogen-like ions exposed to laser fields as a function of laser wavelength.
-For hydrogen, the calculations where performed with peak intensities corresponding to $3.2 \times 10^{12}$~W/cm$^2$ and $3.2 \times 10^{13}$~W/cm$^2$ with wavelengths ranging from the weakly ultra violet region up to the onset of the optical region.
-For the ions, the laser parameters were scaled such that the ionization probabilities predicted by the time-dependent Schr{\"o}dinger equation within the dipole approximation were invariant.
-Thus, deviations from this ionization probability was evidence of either relativistic or magnetic corrections.
+We studied the role of relativistic corrections in photo ionization of hydrogen-like ions by comparatively strong laser fields.
+For hydrogen, the wavelengths ranged from the weakly ultra violet region up to the onset of the optical region, while, in order to facilitate comparison, the field parameters were scaled appropriately with the nuclear charge for ions.

-By comparing these results with relativistic calculations beyond the dipole approximation, the nature of these corrections was studied.
-It was confirmed that the increased ionization potential of the ions indeed was the most significant source of relativistic corrections.
-Moreover, we demonstrated that the magnetic correction is significant -- and increasingly so with increasing nuclear charge and scaled wavelength.

-Finally, we investigated to what extent some of the relativistic corrections were attributable to the external field alone.
-Our results provide an affirmative answer to this question.
-While the magnetic interaction tends to enhance ionization, laser induced relativistic effects tend to stabilize the ion against ionization.
+We took advantage of a semi-relativistic approximation of the Dirac Hamiltonian to study the nature of the relativistic corrections -- an approximation which combined a fully relativistic spectrum with non-relativistic interaction terms.
+While it was well known that the increased ionization potential of highly charged ions accounted for most of the relativistic shifts, we also identified how the increased inertia of the bound electron leads to an effective stabilization; since the Coulomb field of highly charged nuclei accelerates the electron towards relativistic speeds which, in effect, renders the external electric field of the laser weaker than would be the case for a non-relativistic electron.